lawless-m/Index1024.jl/docs/src/example1.md

  Memory estimate: 9.31 KiB, allocs estimate: 247.
 ```

 Certainly a lot slower (20x) than reading it straight from memory.

- But at least doesn't need the whole kvs in memory
+But at least it doesn't need the whole kvs in memory

 What we don't have, though, is the actual data.
 So let's write an accessor function for that.

 ```
 prices_for_postcode(idx, pcode, csvfile) = open(csvfile) do io prices_for_postcode(idx, pcode, io) end